cuongndc9/docker/node-mongo-docker/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "In the middle of difficulty lies opportunity." - Albert Einstein
+> "The only impossible journey is the one you never begin." - Tony Robbins
 <!-- INSPIRATIONAL_QUOTE_END -->